appsody/stacks/incubator/swift/README.md

     You can continue to edit the application in your preferred IDE (VSCode or other) and your changes will be reflected in the running container within a few seconds.

-3. You should see your application run, with logs writtent to the console.
+3. You should see your application run, with logs written to the console.